syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 To render a Candle chart, create an instance of [` CandleSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CandleSeries-class.html), and add it to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/series.html) collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/SfCartesianChart.html).
 The following properties are used to customize the appearance:

-* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - changes the color of the chart series.
+* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - Changes the color of the series.
-* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - controls the transparency of the chart series.
+* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - Controls the transparency of the chart series.
-* [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderWidth.html) - changes the stroke width of the chart series.
+* [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderWidth.html) - Changes the stroke width of the series.
-* [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderColor.html) - changes the stroke color of the chart series.
+* [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderColor.html) - Changes the stroke color of the series.
-* [`showIndicationForSameValues`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CandleSeries/showIndicationForSameValues.html)- used to show indication of the data point with a thin line when its high and low values are same and also when all the values of high, low, open and close are same for the data point.
+* [`showIndicationForSameValues`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CandleSeries/showIndicationForSameValues.html)- Used to show indication of the data point with a thin line when its high and low values are same and also when all the values of high, low, open and close are same for the data point.
 By default is set to be false.
-* [`enableSolidCandles`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CandleSeries/enableSolidCandles.html)- used to enable/disable the solid candles.
+* [`enableSolidCandles`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CandleSeries/enableSolidCandles.html)- Used to enable/disable the solid candles.
 By default is set to be false.
 The fill color of the candle will be defined by its opening and closing values.
 * [`lowValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/lowValueMapper.html) - used to get the low values from the series.
 * [`highValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/highValueMapper.html) - used to get the high values from the series.
 * [`openValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CandleSeries/openValueMapper.html) - used to get the open values from the series.